 \section{Introduction}

 Medical images play a vital role in disease diagnosis, health monitoring, treatment planning, and a wide range of clinical applications.
-They also form the foundation of many artificial intelligence (AI)–based tasks, including disease detection, anatomical and pathological segmentation, and broader healthcare research.
+They also form the foundation of many artificial intelligence(AI) based downstream tasks, including disease detection, anatomical and pathological segmentation, and broader healthcare research.
 However, medical images are frequently degraded or corrupted by noise arising from factors such as low-quality or low-dose acquisition protocols, patient motion, hardware constraints, and inherent scanner limitations.
-The presence of noise can impede accurate diagnosis and treatment planning and can significantly degrade the performance of downstream image analysis algorithms \cite{b1}, \cite{b2}.
+The presence of noise can impede accurate diagnosis and treatment planning and can significantly degrade the performance of downstream image analysis algorithms \cite{Ferdinand2022, Vannadil2023}.
 Therefore, effective noise removal is a critical preprocessing step in medical image analysis pipelines.

-Noise removal becomes particularly important in the case of computed tomography (CT).
-CT scans expose patients to ionizing radiation, which may pose long-term health risks.
+Noise removal is particularly important in computed tomography (CT).
+CT scans expose patients to ionizing radiation, which may pose long-term health risks \cite{Pearce2012}.
 To reduce radiation exposure, low-dose CT (LDCT) acquisition protocols are commonly adopted.
-Although LDCT improves patient safety, it introduces substantial noise into the images, making clinical interpretation and diagnosis more challenging.
-Consequently, effective denoising methods are essential to improve LDCT image quality while preserving diagnostically relevant structures.
+Although LDCT improves patient safety, it introduces substantial noise into the images, making clinical interpretation and diagnosis more challenging \cite{Ehman2014}.
+Consequently, effective denoising methods are crucial for enhancing LDCT image quality while preserving clinically relevant structures.